GabrielMalakias/GabrielMalakias.github.io/_posts/2016-12-08-playing_with_circuit_breakers.md

 The command above build the image from Dockerfile, starts all dependencies that we added in docker-compose and executes a command specified in docker-compose (in our case 'bundle exec puma').

 {% highlight bash %}
 ~/projects/ruby/blog  docker ps
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                    NAMES
 68f52b94aed6        blog_web            "bash -c 'bundle exec"   5 minutes ago       Up 3 minutes        0.0.0.0:3000->3000/tcp   blog_web_1
 7dfa02f6c2de        redis:3.0.7         "docker-entrypoint.sh"   8 minutes ago       Up 3 minutes        0.0.0.0:6379->6379/tcp   blog_experiences_redis_1

+{% endhighlight %}

+After that, we need to enter in rails c, to do this we need to type 'docker exec -it <image_name> -it bash" and 'rails c'.

+{% highlight bash %}
 ~/projects/ruby/blog  docker exec -it blob_web_1 bash
 root@68f52b94aed6:/var/www/experiences# rails c
-root@68f52b94aed6:/var/www/experiences# rails c
 Running via Spring preloader in process 67
 Loading development environment (Rails 5.0.0.1)

 {% endhighlight %}

-After that, we need to enter in rails c, to do this we need to type 'docker exec -it <image_name> -it bash" and 'rails c'.

 The gem Stoplight is very illustrative, it works like a stoplight (Mr. Obvious attacks again! kkk).
 Please look at the diagram below.